nodeGame/NDDB/README.md

     db.painter.Dali     // NDDB with 2 elements in db
 ```

-Listen on the `insert` event and modify the inserted items by adding an external index to them
+Listen on the `insert` event and modify the inserted items by adding an external index to them;

 ```javascript